jtortras/TrueLayer_Challenge/README.md

 - Download zip and unzip.
 - Open project through Netbeans and run

-**NOTE** If you either wish to clone and import the project, instead downloading file, you must have to download HackerNews.JSON and allocate it on the project folder
+**NOTE** If you either wish to clone and import the project directly to Netbeans, you must download HackerNews.JSON and allocate it on the project folder

 ## Libraries
-- java.io.FileReader: Constructors and methods to read a generic file
+- java.io.FileReader: Constructors and methods to read generic files
-- json-simple-1.1.jar: Necessary to read JSON file
+- json-simple-1.1.jar: Necessary to read JSON files
 - commons-validator-1.6: Provides functionality to valide URLs